-Once your server is configured, any user with a Sitebulb Pro license can connect into this server - all you need is the IP address of the server and a valid server key.
+Once your server is configured, any user with a Sitebulb Pro/Lite (desktop) license can connect into this server - all you need is the IP address of the server and a valid secret key.

 IMPORTANT NOTE: This bit needs to be done for every user that wants to connect to the server.

 In order to connect to Sitebulb Server, you need to provide the details of the server.
-Start by heading to the Servers section and hit Add a new server:
+Start by heading to the Servers section in the top left and hit Add a new server:

-You need to add the server IP address, port number and server key:
+You need to add the server IP address, port number and secret key: